DLR-MO/art_dtrack_ros/README.md

 ## Run with python

 Use the `/art_dtrack` directory in your project directly to receive UDP messages.
-You can either copy them over or create a symlink to the directory.
+You can either copy it over or create a symlink to the directory.
 This minimal example shows how you can use the `ArtDtrackReceiver`:

 ```python
 from art_dtrack.art_dtrack_receiver import ArtDtrackReceiver, DtrackBody